 Time Frames: Contact qualified non-profit organizations to offer funding for rental assistance (if available) to special housing needs groups at-risk of losing housing.
+Begin rental assistance program by January 2025 if funding is available; if funding is not available at this time, provide rental assistance within six months of identifying funding.
 Support service providers at least annually.
 Provide resources on the City's website by summer 2024 and ongoing thereafter.